 - For questions about non-commercial, educational/academic uses of our content, please submit requests to CRreprints.com.

-- Use our name, ratings, or information in paid advertising or press releases.
+- Use our name, ratings, or information in paid advertising, press releases, or any marketing materials.
 It is critical that consumers experience Consumer Reports’ content through our independent, objective voice.
+Questions?
+Please submit inquiries to CRreprints.com.

 - Excerpt our content in any way.
 Consumers should always have the full context of the information we provide.